detsikas/Dlib4Android/README.md

 2. Go to your local Dlib4Android folder and do
 _ndk-build -j2_
 You need to make sure you have the ndk toolset in your _$PATH_
 3. Copy the libraries from the _libs_ folder to your Android project

+This repository presents the minimum effort one needs to go through in order to start using dlib with Android.
+Along the way, there will be several obstacles, such as converting data from the Android standard formats to the formats used by dlib.
+An excellent reference and starting point for all these exists [here](https://github.com/tzutalin/dlib-android), which presents and excellent and much broader porting of dlib for Android.